Chapter 4. References

 For example, Smolin’s speculation that black holes spawn universes is based on no evidence at all, nor does it suggest why a mathematical infinity might create a universe.

-However if our universe came from a primal quantum network, properties like its refresh rate, connectivity, topology, and bandwidth could explain the speed of light, Planck’s constant, the cosmological constant, and the electron’s mass and charge, respectively.
-Essentially, our universe has the properties it does based on the nature of quantum reality.
+However if our universe came from a primal network, properties like its refresh rate, connectivity, topology, and bandwidth could explain the speed of light, Planck’s constant, the cosmological constant, and the electron’s mass and charge, respectively.
+In this model then, our universe has the properties it does based on the nature of quantum reality.

-It also follows that if other universes began as bubbles in the quantum bulk, as ours did, they would have the same laws of physics, except they might break the anti-matter way.
+This also implies that if other universes also began as bubbles in the quantum bulk, as ours did, they would have the same laws of physics, except they might be made of anti-matter.
 Our universe is then as it is neither by accident nor design but by inheritance, just as a seed inherits from its progenitor.

-Was the universe then made for us, as a table is laid before a guest?
-Like Goldilocks, we sit before a meal just right for us but why?
-Crocodiles seem to live in rivers finely-tuned for them, but to see that as by design is to reverse causality.
-Rivers existed before crocodiles, who then evolved to live as they allowed.
-Likewise, our universe existed before we did, so we evolved to fit it.
-It wasn’t fine-tuned to us any more than crocodiles are fine-tuned to rivers.
-The Goldilocks effect is then like the cutlery at a table wondering why it fits the food, when it is no surprise.
-The universe wasn’t made to fit us, as we evolved to fit it, whether we realize it or not.
+Was the universe then made for us, like a table laid before a guest?
+Like Goldilocks, we sit before a meal that is just right, but why?
+Crocodiles also seem to live in rivers finely-tuned for them, but to call that design is to reverse causality.
+Rivers existed before crocodiles, who then evolved to live in them, just as we evolved into a universe that existed before we did, so it wasn’t fine-tuned to us any more than crocodiles are fine-tuned to rivers.
+The Goldilocks effect is then like the cutlery on a table wondering why it fits the food, when it is no surprise.
+Our universe wasn’t made for us, we evolved to fit it, whether we realize it or not.

 Next